Recognition Music Group: 2020: Acquisition of Kobalt Capital, Hipgnosis Songs Group, FTSE 250 Index

 In January 2020, former blink-182 guitarist Tom DeLonge sold his publishing rights to Hipgnosis.
 In April 2020 the company acquired 70% of Mark Ronson's catalog.
 On 2 July 2020, to fund new investments to build a "pipeline of catalogs with an acquisition value of over £1bn," Hipgnosis announced that it planned to raise an additional £200 million through issuing a new tranche of class C shares.
 On July 7, after the release of its FY2020 annual report—which disclosed that Hipgnosis had generated £65.661 million in revenue during its 2020 fiscal year—the company's market capitalisation hit an all-time high of nearly £1 billion.

 Hipgnosis exceeded its July 2020 fundraising goal of £200 million after its new share placing was oversubscribed.
 The company raised £236.4 million, its largest equity amount getting more than £862 million.
 It then acquired the catalogs of Jerkins, RedOne, and Barry Manilow bringing its portfolio to approximately 13,300 songs.
 In August 2020, Hipgnosis's market capitalisation exceeded £1 bn.
 In September 2020, the company acquired the American music publisher Big Deal Music, adding 4,400 copyrights to the company's portfolio.
 Big Deal was renamed Hipgnosis Songs Group.
 Later in September 2020, Hipgnosis announced that it would issue a new tranche of ordinary shares to raise £190 million, saying that the capital would be used to acquire 50 catalogs that it had identified and exclusively secured.
 The target of £190 million was reached in 72 hours, raising the fund's total to £1,052 bn, £392m of which was raised in two months.

 Hipgnosis Songs Fund acquired all of the 162-song LA Reid catalog in October 2020.
 Reid also joined the Hipgnosis advisory board.
 In November 2020, Hipgnosis acquired 42 catalogs from Kobalt Music Group, comprising 1,500 songwriters and 33,000 songs, for $322.9 million.
 The acquired catalogs had been owned by Kobalt Capital's first fund, including Nettwerk, 50 Cent, Skrillex, The B-52s, Enrique Iglesias, and Steve Winwood.
+Kobalt continued to administer these catalogs.
+It was subsequently reported in December 2023 that Kobalt had bought back 20,000 songs from Hipgnosis Songs Fund.

-Kobalt, which is Hipgnosis' main publishing administrator, continued to represent these catalogs as well as the rest of Hipgnosis.
-Hipgnosis also bought a 50% stake in the publishing, neighboring rights and recording catalog of Rick James in November.
+Hipgnosis also bought a 50% stake in the publishing, neighboring rights and recording catalog of Rick James in November 2020.
 In December 2020, HSF reached a £1.25b market cap.